cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv75_report.md

 **Score**: 4/10

-> *The rendering shows major geometric distortions and depth inconsistencies with severe foreground blur and edge misalignments.
-Textures are inconsistent and blurred, with ghosting artifacts suggesting imperfect surface fusion.
-Overall, this resembles a rough reconstruction with limited geometric fidelity to a real scene; not suitable as a reliable 3DGS/NeRF reconstruction without substantial corrections.*
+> *The rendering shows significant structural and textural inconsistencies that reduce realism: warped foreground geometry, misaligned edges, abrupt depth transitions, and noticeable blur/ghosting.
+Overall, the scene fails to convincingly represent a coherent real-world environment; geometric integrity and multi-surface consistency are only marginally acceptable.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Large portions of the scene exhibit extreme curvature and warping, especially along the central column-like structure and left foreground, breaking straight-edged geometry.
+- ⚠️ **Curved Or Warped Walls**: Foreground column/edge appears distorted with pronounced curvature and warped transitions between surfaces.
-- ⚠️ **Misaligned Edges**: Edges near the doorway/ledge and couch area do not align coherently with surrounding geometry, creating visible seams.
+- ⚠️ **Misaligned Edges**: Visible misalignment between floor and walls near the foreground; edge breaks do not form clean right angles.
-- ⚠️ **Depth Or Perspective Errors**: Ambiguous depth cues and inconsistent perspective; depth appears flattened or exaggerated in several regions, leading to unreliable spatial relationships.
+- ⚠️ **Depth Or Perspective Errors**: Depth cues are inconsistent (very shallow foreground blur with abrupt black background), leading to unusable perspective in portions of the scene.
-- 🎨 **Ghosting**: Subtle ghosting around high-contrast edges, likely from multi-view blending artifacts.
+- 🎨 **Ghosting**: Soft ghost-like artifacts around high-contrast transitions, especially near the large blurred foreground.
-- 🎨 **Over Blur**: Significant overall blur, especially in the foreground, reducing texture sharpness and details.
+- 🎨 **Over Blur**: Strong blur in the near foreground obscures geometry and contributes to depth confusion.
-- 🎨 **Texture Inconsistency**: Inconsistent surface textures (mixed matte/shiny patches) without plausible lighting variation.
+- 🎨 **Texture Inconsistency**: Inconsistent texture detail across surfaces (sharp on some areas, smeared on others) indicating patchy reconstruction.

 ### View 2 (30°)